About Rei Tionko

 currency.
 When Japan left, the money earned was worthless.

-“rei” is dedicated to the Japanese
+“Rei” is dedicated to the Japanese

 influence I’ve had through their literature, styles and culture.
 “Rei” being a